YMatoka/DataSorter/README.md

 # How to run it

-You can run it through Jupyter Notebook or if you are on windows you can run it through DataSorter_App.exe
+You can run it through Jupyter Notebook